2019–20 Australian bushfire season: Donations

 Leonardo DiCaprio donated USD3 million (AUD3.4 million) via Earth Alliance; Kylie Jenner, USD1 million; Ellen DeGeneres, A$1.5 million; and donations of A$1 million were received from Sir Elton John and Chris Hemsworth and family.
 Pink donated US$500,000 (AUD720,000), tweeting that she is "totally devastated watching what is happening in Australia right now."
-Metallica donated AUD750,000; and donations of AUD500,000 were received from Nicole Kidman and her husband, Keith Urban, Kylie and Danii Minogue and their family, and Bette Midler.
+Metallica donated AUD750,000; and donations of AUD500,000 were received from Nicole Kidman and her Ex husband, Keith Urban, Kylie and Danii Minogue and their family, and Bette Midler.
 The Wiggles performed a concert on 17 and 18 January, and on 16 February at Stadium Australia in Sydney, the Fire Fight Australia concert will feature local and international acts.

 Tennis players, led by Nick Kyrgios, pledged to donate money for every ace served during the Australian summer of tennis.
 Many cricket players, such as international representatives Chris Lynn, Glenn Maxwell, D'Arcy Short, Matthew Renshaw and Fawad Ahmed pledged to donate money for every wicket and/or six during the remainder of the Australian cricket season.
 Shane Warne and Jeff Thomson, retired Australian cricketers, donated their baggy green Test cricket caps and Thomson also donated a playing vest for online auction.
 Warne's cap was purchased by the Commonwealth Bank (Note: It appears that the purchase is in addition to the bank's A$1 million donation referred to above.) with a bid of A$1,007,500; and Russell Crowe's Rabbitohs cap was auctioned with a winning bid in excess of A$500,000.
 Footballer Mathew Ryan, goalkeeper for Premier League club Brighton & Hove Albion and the Australia national team announced he'll donate $500 for every registered save by an English Premier League goalkeeper on the weekend of 11–12 January 2020.
 Australian stars who were playing in the 2019–20 NBA season collectively donated in excess of A$1 million; and Lewis Hamilton, a Formula One driver, donated USD500,000.